Jiandao: History

-In the Jiandao Convention of 1909, Japan affirmed territorial rights of the Qing over Jiandao after the Chinese foreign ministry issued a thirteen-point refutation statement regarding its rightful ownership.
+In the Gando Convention of 1909, Japan affirmed territorial rights of the Qing over Jiandao after the Chinese foreign ministry issued a thirteen-point refutation asserting its rightful ownership.
 Japan agreed to withdraw its invading troops back to Korea in two months.
 The treaty also contained provisions for the protection and rights of ethnic Koreans under Chinese rule.
 Nevertheless, there were large Korean settlements and the area remained under significant Japanese influence.

 Despite the agreement, Koreans in Jiandao continued to be a source of friction between the Chinese and Japanese governments.
-Japan maintained that all ethnic Koreans were Japanese nationals, subject to Japanese jurisdiction and law, and demanded rights to patrol and police the area.
+Japan maintained that all ethnic Koreans were Japanese nationals, subject to Japanese jurisdiction and law, and demanded rights to police the area.
 The Qing and subsequent local Chinese governments insisted on its territorial sovereignty over the region.

 After the Mukden Incident of 1931, the Japanese military (the Kwantung Army) invaded Manchuria.
 Between 1931 and 1945, Manchuria was under the control of Manchukuo, a Japanese puppet state.
-From 1934 the area formed a new Jiandao Province of Manchukuo after the old Jilin Province was split into Binjiang, Jiandao and a rump Jilin.
-This period initiated a new wave of Korean immigration, as the Japanese government actively encouraged (or forced) Korean settlement in order to colonize and develop the region.
+From 1934 the area formed a new Jiandao Province of Manchukuo after the old Jilin Province was split into Binjiang, Jiandao, and a rump Jilin.
+This period saw the initiation of a new wave of Korean immigration, as the Japanese government actively encouraged (or forced) Korean settlement in order to colonize and develop the region.
 The Japanese also moved to suppress resistance in the region.
-Within three and half years (from September 1931 to March 1935), Japanese regular forces and police murdered 4520 people.
-During and after the 1930s, many ethnic Koreans in the region joined and participated in the Chinese Communist Party.
+Within three and half years (from September 1931 to March 1935), Japanese regular forces and police murdered 4,520 people.
+During and after the 1930s, many ethnic Koreans in the region joined the Chinese Communist Party.

 In December 1938, a counterinsurgency unit called the Gando Special Force was organized by the Japanese Kwantung Army to combat communist guerrillas within the region.
-The top commander of this battalion-size force was Japanese.
-Historian Philip Jowett noted that during the Japanese occupation of Manchuria, the Gando Special Force had "earned a reputation for brutality and was reported to have laid waste to large areas which came under its rule."
+The commander of this battalion-size force was Japanese.
+Historian Philip Jowett noted that during the Japanese occupation of Manchuria, the Gando Special Force "earned a reputation for brutality and was reported to have laid waste to large areas which came under its rule."

-On 1 October 1943, Jiandao Province was incorporated as a district into the Dongman Consolidated Province but this district was itself abolished on 28 May 1945 and Jiandao was once again a province.
+On 1 October 1943, Jiandao Province was incorporated as a district in the Dongman Consolidated Province.
+This district was itself abolished on 28 May 1945, and Jiandao was once again a province.

-After World War II and the liberation of Korea, many Korean expatriates in the region moved back to Korea, but a significant number still remained in Manchuria; descendants of these people form much of the Korean ethnic minority in China today.
-The area was first nominally part of the Republic of China's new Songjiang Province but with the communist seizure of power in 1949, Sonjiang's borders were changed and Jiandao became part of Jilin Province.
+After World War II and the liberation of Korea, many Korean expatriates in the region moved back to Korea, but a significant number remained in Manchuria; descendants of these people form much of the Korean ethnic minority in China today.
+The area was first nominally part of the Republic of China's new Songjiang Province, but with the communist seizure of power in 1949, Sonjiang's borders were changed and Jiandao became part of Jilin.

 The area is now the Yanbian Korean Autonomous Prefecture in Jilin.